The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \item one Fenchel--Nielsen length parameter $\ell_{\gamma_S}$ and one twist parameter $\tau_{\gamma_S}$ for $\gamma_{S}$. \end{itemize}

-The $K(>1)$-stretch map along $\Lambda$ multiplies all of the shearing parameters and the Fenchel--Nielsen length parameter $\ell_{\gamma_S}$ by a factor of $K$ (the two linear constraints are still satisfied).
-Thus, we need only determine what happens to the twist parameter to determine the stretch path given by $e^t$-stretch maps along $\Lambda$, for $t\geq0$.
-To this end, we further observe that only leaves spiralling into $\gamma_S$ can actually affect $\tau_{\gamma_S}$, and hence we can determine $\tau_{\gamma_S}$ completely from the subsurface of $S$ which consists of the convex hull of the leaves of $\Lambda$ spiralling into $\gamma_S$.
-This convex hull is a $(n_L',n_R')$-crowned annulus with $n_L'\leq n_L$ and $n_R'\leq n_R$, and, by possibly reducing to a smaller crowned annulus, we need only determine $\tau_{\gamma_S}$ for stretch maps with respect to $\Lambda$ which consist of $\gamma_S$ and $n_L+n_R$ bi-infinite leaves spiralling into $\gamma_S$.
-To avoid intersection, the leaves on the left component of $S\setminus \gamma_S$ must all spiral toward $\gamma_S$ in the same direction, and likewise for the right component.
-This means that we need only consider four possible cases for $\Lambda$: there are two cases where the left and right leaves spiral in the same direction toward $\gamma_S$ (like for $\lambda_0$ in \cref{fig:2}), and there are two $\Lambda$ where the left and right leaves spiral in opposite directions toward $\gamma_S$ (like for $\lambda_\pm$ in \cref{fig:2}).
-We shall handle these two situations separately, but first, we establish a useful lemma for a single component of $S\setminus \gamma_S$, i.e., a $(n,0)$-crowned annulus (see \cref{fig:19_1}).
+The $K$-stretch map along $\Lambda$ multiplies all the shearing parameters and the Fenchel--Nielsen length parameter $\ell_{\gamma_S}$ by the factor $K$ (the two linear constraints are still satisfied).
+Thus, we need only determine what happens to the twist parameter to determine the stretch path given by the $K$-stretch map along $\Lambda$.
+Since only leaves spiralling around $\gamma_S$ can actually affect $\tau_{\gamma_S}$, we can determine $\tau_{\gamma_S}$ completely from the subsurface of $S$ which consists of the convex hull of the leaves of $\Lambda$ spiralling around $\gamma_S$.
+Therefore, by possibly reducing to a smaller crowned annulus, we need only determine $\tau_{\gamma_S}$ for stretch maps with respect to $\Lambda$ which consist of $\gamma_S$ and $n_L+n_R$ bi-infinite leaves spiralling around $\gamma_S$.
+We need only consider four possible cases for $\Lambda$: there are two cases where the left and right leaves spiral in the same direction toward $\gamma_S$ (like for $\lambda_0$ in \cref{fig:2}), and there are two cases where the left and right leaves spiral in opposite directions toward $\gamma_S$ (like for $\lambda_\pm$ in \cref{fig:2}).